This constitution can also be downloaded as a pdf document Wanstead & Snaresbrook CC Club Constitution

 Any notice exhibited in the clubhouse and at Nutter Lane shall be deemed to have been communicated to the members.
 Such a notice must be posted for at least 48 hours.

-A condition of membership is compliance with the club’s child protection policy as established by the Management Committee.
+A condition of membership is compliance with the club’s Safeguarding Policy as established by the Management Committee.

 Any dispute arising out of or not covered by these Rules shall be referred to the Management Committee, whose majority decision shall be final.